 Alternatives may be either traditional alternative investment vehicles or non-traditional alternative strategy vehicles.
 Traditional alternative investment vehicles may include, but are not limited to, Hedge Funds, Fund of Funds (both registered and unregistered), Exchange Funds, Private Equity Funds, Private Credit Funds, Real Estate Funds, and Managed Futures Funds.
 Non-traditional alternative strategy vehicles may include, but are not limited to, Open or Closed End Mutual Funds, Exchange-Traded and Closed-End Funds, Unit Investment Trusts, exchange listed Real Estate Investment Trusts (REITs), and Master Limited Partnerships (MLPs).
-These non-traditional alternative investment vehicles.
-Non-traditional alternative strategy vehicles may be beave like, have characteristics of, or employ various investment strategies and techniques for both hedging and more speculative purposes such as short-selling, leverage, derivatives, and options, which can increase volatility and the risk of investment loss.
+These non-traditional alternative strategy vehicles also seek alternative-like exposure but have significant differences from traditional alternative investment vehicles.
+Non-traditional alternative strategy vehicles may behave like, have characteristics of, or employ various investment strategies and techniques for both hedging and more speculative purposes such as short-selling, leverage, derivatives, and options, which can increase volatility and the risk of investment loss.
 Characteristics such as correlation to traditional markets, investment strategy, and market sector exposure can play a role in the classification of a traditional security being classified as alternative.

 Traditional alternative investment vehicles are illiquid and usually are not valued daily.
 The estimated valuation provided will be as of the most recent date available and will be included in summaries of your assets.
 Such valuation may not be the most recent provided by the fund in which you are invested.
 No representation is made that the valuation is a market value or that the interest could be liquidated at this value.
 We are not required to take any action with respect to your investment unless valid instructions are received from you in a timely manner.
 Some positions reflected herein may not represent interests in the fund, but rather redemption proceeds withheld by the issuer pending final valuations which are not subject to the investment performance of the fund and may or may not accrue interest for the length of the withholding.
-Morgan Stanley does not engage in an independent valuation of your alternative investment vehicle based on information received from the management entity of the alternative investment vehicle or another service provider.
+Morgan Stanley does not engage in an independent valuation of your alternative investment assets.
+Morgan Stanley provides periodic information to you including the market value of an alternative investment vehicle based on information received from the management entity of the alternative investment vehicle or another service provider.